MartinPerry/OpenGL-Font-Rendering/README.md

 This library supports multiple fonts to be loaded at once.
 If multiple fonts are used, the order at which they are added is used as their priority.
 If letter is look for, fon ts are iterated by prioroty.
 First occurence is returned even if the same letter can be in multiple fonts.

 There is a demo program `example_demo.cpp`.
-It is using [FreeGlut](http://freeglut.sourceforge.net/) library.
+It uses [FreeGlut](http://freeglut.sourceforge.net/) library.
 This library is needed only for this demo.

 Simple example
 ------------------------------------------